 Unexcused Absences and Driving Privileges: Each principal or his/her designee shall notify the School Board and the superintendent of each minor in its jurisdiction who accumulates fifteen (15) unexcused absences in a period of 90 calendar days.
 The superintendent must provide the Department of Highway Safety and Motor Vehicles the legal name, sex, date of birth, and social security number of each minor who has been reported under this paragraph and fails to otherwise satisfy the requirements of Florida State Statute 322.091.
 Appeals based on hardship waivers shall be the responsibility of the school principal or his/her designee and shall meet the requirements of Florida State Statute 322.091(3).
-The Department of Highway Safety and Motor Vehicles to, and shall suspend any previously issued driver's license or learner's driver's license of, any such minor, pursuant to the provisions of Florida State Statute 322.091.
+The Department of Highway Safety and Motor Vehicles may not issue a driver's license to, and shall suspend any previously issued driver's license of learner's driver's license of, any such minor, pursuant to the provisions of Florida State Statute 322.091.